Mr-ram99/TextUtilities/README .md

 # Text Utils - A text utility webapp

-Text utils is a web app which provides utilities to modify and convert text according to your requirement.
+[Text-utils](https://text-utils-jr.netlify.app/) is a web app which provides utilities to modify and convert text according to your requirement.
 ## Features

 - Light/dark mode toggle